For Colgate-Palmolive Company [CL], Analyst sees a rise to $83. What next?

-The Board of Directors today also authorized the repurchase of shares of the Company’s common stock having an aggregate purchase price of up to $5 billion under a new share repurchase program, which replaced the Company’s previous $5 billion share repurchase program authorized in 2018.
-Repurchases under the new program will be made from time to time in open market or privately negotiated transactions at the Company’s discretion and in accordance with requirements of the Securities and Exchange Commission (SEC).
-The Company will commence the repurchase of shares of the Company’s common stock under the new program after March 10, 2022.
-As of January 31, 2022, the Company had approximately 840 million shares of common stock outstanding.

-Over the last 12 months, CL stock dropped by -0.86%.
-The one-year Colgate-Palmolive Company stock forecast points to a potential upside of 13.93.
-The average equity rating for CL stock is currently 2.80, trading closer to a bullish pattern in the stock market.
+Cresco Labs Inc. (CSE:CL) (OTCQX:CRLBF) (“Cresco Labs” or “the Company”), a vertically integrated multistate operator and the number one U.S. wholesaler of branded cannabis products, today announced the grand opening of a new Sunnyside dispensary in Lady Lake, Florida.
+The new store marks a milestone in Cresco’s nationwide retail expansion, bringing the Company’s total retail footprint to 50 locations across seven states and 16 total stores in the state of Florida.

+Colgate-Palmolive Company represents 842.30 million in outstanding shares, while the company has a total market value of $64.85 billion with the latest information.
+CL stock price has been found in the range of $72.86 to $74.20.

-The market cap for the stock reached $63.16 billion, with 842.30 million shares outstanding and 839.70 million shares in the current float.
-Compared to the average trading volume of 4.88M shares, CL stock reached a trading volume of 4519909 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.93M shares, CL reached a trading volume of 10090775 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about Colgate-Palmolive Company [CL]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CL shares is $87.31 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CL stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.